 Cutting back on fat in the diet is a worthwhile goal for many.
 But while Americans have gradually reduced their intake of fat as a percentage of their daily diet, the number of obese and overweight Americans has climbed.
 Part of the increase could be due to the widespread misperception that just eating fat-free foods is healthier and that fat is bad.
 But many low-fat foods became low-fat when their fat was replaced with carbohydrate, which still has calories.
 By eating more of a fat-free food, you may actually ingest more calories than if you had eaten less of the original product.

 Lower-fat diets may decrease one’s risk for cardiovascular disease, but fat reduction alone is not sufficient to produce a healthy lifestyle.
-Some fat is necessary in the diet – in fact, there is some evidence that monounsaturated fats may be health-promoting – and reduced saturated fat and cholesterol intake must be part of an overall strategy that includes reducing your caloric intake and exercising.
+Some fat is necessary in the diet — in fact, there is evidence that monounsaturated and polyunsaturated fats may be health-promoting — and reduced saturated fat intake must be part of an overall strategy that includes reducing your caloric intake and exercising.

 Just as cutting out one food or type of food isn’t usually the answer, adding too much of a type of food can also cause problems.
 A diet that is too high in carbohydrate could threaten your blood glucose control.
 But a high-protein diet may also be a high-saturated-fat diet or may require you to take supplements to make up for the nutrients lost from your decreased intake of vegetables and fruits.
 While you don’t need a health professional to approve of every menu, it would likely be helpful to consult with a dietitian familiar with the special needs of people with diabetes to give you some guidelines as a framework, at least when you first design your diet.